nathannaveen/nathannaveen/README.md

 ## About Nathan

 Nathan is an 11th grader who loves contributing to open source and has been doing so for the past 3 years.
-In his free time he also enjoys competing in both algorithmic and BJJ competitions.
+In his free time he also enjoys competing in both algorithmic and Brazilian Jiu-Jitsu.

 ## Links